Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 	0;00:25:90:47:2b:48;1;42;10;130.226.136.242;66.141.26.81;tcp;14372;80;80;null;null;syn;60;63;null;0
 	0;00:25:90:47:2b:48;1;42;10;130.226.136.242;161.185.77.224;tcp;14374;80;80;null;null;syn;60;63;null;0
 	last-line

+*Note*: the example is old and the two last fields is missing.

 Some fields are read by `fnm2db` from its configuration file.
 The configuration file is written based on information from the database: